-Organ/tissue transplants (continued) You pay Solid organ transplants, limited to: Coventry Transplant Network: Nothing for Ÿ Cornea inpatient services; all charges over \$1,000,000 Ÿ Heart Network: Nothing for inpatient services; all charges over \$200,000 Ÿ Heart/lung , Ÿ Kidney Non-Network: 40% of the Plan's allowance and any difference between our allowance and the Ÿ Liver billed amount; all charges over \$100,000 Ÿ Liver/kidney Ÿ Pancreas Ÿ Kidney/Pancreas Ÿ Lung: single, bilateral, lobar Ÿ Intestinal transplants: small intestine small intestine with the liver small intestine with multiple organs such as the liver, stomach, and pancreas Ÿ Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis Note: Corneal transplants are not part of the Coventry Transplant Network.
-Benefits will be paid as described on page 52.
+Organ/tissue transplants (continued) You pay

+Solid organ transplants, limited to: Aetna Transplant Network: Nothing for inpatient

+• Cornea services; all charges over \$1,000,000 Network: Nothing for inpatient services; all

+• Heart

+• Heart/lung charges over \$200,000

+• Kidney Non-Network: 40% of the Plan's allowance and any difference between our allowance and the

+• Liver billed amount; all charges over \$100,000

+• Liver/kidney

+• Pancreas

+Kidney/Pancreas

+• Lung: single, bilateral, lobar

+Intestinal transplants:

+isolated small intestine

+small intestine with the liver

+small intestine with multiple organs such as the liver, stomach, and pancreas

+• Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis

+Note: Corneal transplants are not part of the Aetna Institutes of Excellence program.
+Benefits will be paid as described on page 51.

 Note: Pancreas (only) transplants are covered for insulin dependent (or Type 1) diabetes mellitus when exogenous treatment with insulin is deemed ineffective by the Plan.